Welcome to the Program in Classical Studies. At East Carolina University, Classics satisfies:

-fulfill your language requirement by studying Latin and Ancient Greek.
-Our Latin and Greek classes use pedagogical techniques developed by scholars at the University of Michigan.
-We teach reading strategies that enable students to read original texts, such as Cicero, Plato, Vergil and Euripides, in their second year.
+Latin and Greek 1001-1004 fulfill the BA language requirement.
+Classes use pedagogical techniques developed by scholars at the University of Michigan, with strategies that enable students to read original texts, such as Cicero, Plato, Vergil and Euripides, in the second year.
 Latin and ancient Greek courses do not have oral exams, and instruction is in English.
-These classes are offered in conjunction with the Department of Foreign Languages & Literatures.
+These classes are offered in the Department of Foreign Languages & Literatures.

-complete your Foundations Curriculum: Humanities requirements by reading the Western world's foundational literature in English translation or studying ancient Greek and Roman cultures are offered under the CLAS prefix.
+FC:HU.
+The Western world's foundational literature in English translation and ancient Greek and Roman cultures are offered under the CLAS prefix.
 Whether you want to study Greek tragedy, classical mythology or epics such as the Iliad, Odyssey and Aeneid, the Classical Studies program has the class for you.
 There are also Classical Humanities courses in under the ENGL, PHIL, and RELI prefixes.

-Through the Multidisciplinary Studies degree, the Program in Classical Studies offers two concentrations: Classics, in which students focus on the ancient languages and their literatures, and Classical Civilization, in which students concentrate more broadly on the ancient cultures of the ancient Mediterranean world.
+Through the Multidisciplinary Studies degree, the Program in Classical Studies offers two concentrations: Classics, with a focus on the ancient languages and their literatures; and Classical Civilization, which concentrates more broadly on the ancient cultures of the ancient Mediterranean world.
 Students considering graduate school in Classics should select the Classics major.
-Classical Civilization often serves very well as a second major.
+See the Degree Programs page for more information.

-contribute to the arts at ECU through performances of Greek and Roman Drama and performances of poetry directed by Classics faculty.
-Past events include Odyssey LIVE!, Aristophanes'' Lysistrata and Sophocles' Oedipus Rex.
-See our Classics Performance Series page for our complete archive.
+Students act in and help stage productions of Greek and Roman Drama and performances of poetry directed by Classics faculty.
+Past events include Odyssey LIVE!, Aristophanes' Lysistrata and Sophocles' Oedipus Rex.
+See our Classics Performance Series page for a complete archive.

-For more information on the Program in Classical Studies, please explore this website further, using the links at the top and to the left, or contact the program director, Dr. John Given, by email (firstname.lastname@example.org) or phone (252-328-6538).
+For more information on the Program in Classical Studies, please explore this website further, using the links in the dropdown menu, or contact the program director, Dr. John Given, by email (firstname.lastname@example.org) or phone (252-328-6538).